 Lasting Power Of Attorney: Kent Lawyers

 LPAs should never be entered into lightly.
-At Ratcliffes Solicitors, we understand that the decision to appoint an attorney is a decision of great magnitude for the individual concerned.
+At Ratcliffes Solicitors in Sittingbourne, we understand that the decision to appoint an attorney is a decision of great magnitude for the individual concerned.
 This is not a simple form-filling exercise: part of our job is to explain — without legal jargon — the potential consequences of your decision.
 We’ll discuss issues like: